dell/csm-operator/tests/README.md

 At the moment, the E2E test only test the installation of Dell CSI Drivers and Dell CSM Modules.
 This mean, to run the test you MUST have the following pre-req

-### Perquisite
+### Prerequisite

 - A supported environment where Dell CSM Operator is running
-- All perquisites for a specific driver and modules you hope to test in you e2e.
+- All prerequisite for a specific driver and modules you hope to test in you e2e.
 For documentation, please visit [Container Storage Modules documentation](https://dell.github.io/csm-docs/)

 ### Run

 To run e2e test, go through the following steps:

-- Ensure you have an environment with a running Dell CSM Operator
+- Ensure you meet all [prerequisites](#prerequisite)
-- Create
 - Change to the root directory of this project
 - Copy or modify the values file at `tests/e2e/testfiles/values.yaml`.
 Review [Values File](#values-file) for more information.
 - Change to the `scripts` directory